 - Wellington boots

 Waterproof clothing and gloves give children the best protection against stinging nettles and enable them to sit down should they wish to.
-We will be spending a two-hour session in the woods followed by exciting activities in class building on their experiences.
+We will be spending a 2 hour session in the woods followed by exciting activities in class building on their experiences.

 This term children will bring home next step goals to learn at home.
 Please practise with your child at home throughout the week.
 When a child achieves their next step we celebrate on a Friday by launching their rocket.
 Next steps will be on a range of subjects such as: handwriting, learning new sounds, reading high frequency words, learning number facts or fastening their coats by themselves.
 We expect some next steps will take longer than a week to achieve, but once they have returned the reply slip to say that have mastered it we will send a new next step home the following Friday.

 Please try to hear your child read as often as you can and record it in their red reading record.
 Children love a routine, whilst reading daily is ideal, try to choose a time when your child isn't tired.
-We hear children read individually at least once a fortnight and also weekly as part of a group.
 Please keep books and red reading records in bookbags and bring bookbags to school every day.
 Children will be encouraged to bring home a picture book of their choice to share with you at bedtime.
 Please don't worry if they choose the same book frequently as young children often enjoy hearing their favourite story again and again!

 |Activities outside the classroom|